CodeSignal/redux-rags/README.md

 export default connect(state => ({ user: getData(state)}), { load })(ViewUser)
 ```

-### Placing the subreducer in a custom location in redux
+### Placing the subreducer in a custom location in Redux
-Connect subreducer to your desired location in the redux store, and tell the generator
+Connect subreducer to your desired location in the Redux store, and tell the generator
 where you put it.
 Getters are also factories for you.
 If you don't care where the
 subreducer lives, don't pass in a `getInStore` method and the generator will place it for you.
 In this case taking `subreducer` and adding it to the `combineSubreducers` function in the `currentUser` subreducer.